 Slow living in Unique forest cabins

-In a populated country like Belgium, finding a quiet, unique location can be challenging.
+Finding a quiet, unique location in a populated country like Belgium can be challenging.
 I bet my Dutchies & Belgians will agree on that one.
-Places like Warredal offer rest and reconnection to self and to nature: the forest in this case.
-Besides, it doesn’t hurt to make your childhood dreams come true, right?
+Places like Warredal offer rest and reconnection to self and nature: the forest in this case.
+Besides, it doesn’t hurt to make your childhood dreams come true.
 The boy next door -my cousin, had a treehouse at home.
-I remember sneaking into their manly fort and decorating it with wild flowers and curtains when they were on holidays.
-Those two weeks, the mini cabin was all mine, and I loved it.
+I remember sneaking into their manly fort and decorating it with wildflowers and curtains when they were on holiday.
+The mini cabin was all mine for those two weeks, and I loved it.

 Treehouse living as an adult is different, I find.
 You got stuff to bring, chargers to pack, food to cook, other things to consider, like pets.
-It’s less playful now.
+So it’s less playful now.
 But it’s still so much fun!

-All I hear is bird sounds and occasional pinecones falling from the trees.
+All I hear are bird sounds and occasional pinecones falling from the trees.
 Living close to the city, I’m not used to this kind of silence.
 It’s refreshing.
-The lack of light only hinders me during cooking, but my eyes adjust to this.
-We use so much electricity in our households; I realize.
+The lack of light hinders me during cooking, but my eyes adjust to this.
+We use so much electricity in our households, I realize.
 I enjoy the basic decor as well.
 No distractions.